Program Overview

 This seminar series provides an introduction to contemporary issues and research related to governance and entrepreneurship in northern and Indigenous areas.
 All graduate students in the GENI program are required to register and attend regular seminars provided by academics, experts and traditional knowledge holders.
 The seminar series hosts the Northern Saskatchewan Field School.

-Students are required to write a research paper of 10,000 to 12,000 words based on original research carried out within Northern and Aboriginal communities during the internship.
-The research paper is the final component of the program and is a requirement.
+Students are required to write a research paper of 12,000 to 15,000 words (40-45 pages) related to Northern and Indigenous communities, often building on the research completed during the applied research project and throughout the program courses.
+The research paper is the final required component of the program.

 This online ethics module is a course requirement in the IND-3012 course, but students must register for it separately during the registration period.